"Account" means the account you open when you register on the Site as a User.

 We charge fees for certain services, such as introduction fees for Projects, and premium memberships.
 When you use a service that has a fee, you have an opportunity to review and accept the fees that you will be charged based on our Fees Chart, which we may change from time to time and will update you by placing on our Site.
 We may choose to temporarily change the fees for our services for promotional events (for example, discounts on memberships) or new services, and such changes are effective when we post the temporary promotional event or new service on the Sites.

 Unless otherwise stated, all fees are quoted in Euros.

-If you choose to become a Premium member of CP, you must designate your preferred payment method through our designated Payments Administration Agent.
-You will immediately be charged for your membership fees after you click "Submit" on the confirmation page and your account will be activated to "Campusero Premium Member" status.
+If you choose to buy a Campusero membership, you must designate your preferred payment method through our designated Payments Administration Agent.
+You will immediately be charged for your membership fees after you click “Submit” on the confirmation page and your account will be activated to “Campusero Membership” status.
 You agree to pay all membership fees and other charges incurred in connection with your username and password for your Campusero account.